OPR-group-BNITM/vimop/README.md

 If you have questions, suggestions, want to contribute or have a specific requirement (e.g. for the license) please feel free to contact us.

-## Purpose and limitions
+## Purpose and limitations

 The main purpose of this pipeline is the assembly of virus genomes in metagenomics samples.
 We have created a reference database with our favourite viruses.
 However, you can also create your own.
 For information on databases read further down.
-If you need assistance for setting up a reference data set, please contact us.
+If you need assistance for setting up a reference dataset, please contact us.

 The pipeline automatically finds well fitting virus genomes and uses them as references to build reference based consensus genomes.
 To build a consensus, [Sniffles](https://github.com/fritzsedlazeck/Sniffles) and [samtools consensus](https://www.htslib.org/) or [medaka](https://github.com/nanoporetech/medaka) are used.